ShikhSh/Learnings/DL-basics.md

     - Indep of batch sizes (unlike Batch Norm)
     - https://h2o.ai/wiki/layer-normalization/
   6. Residual connections
-  7. Scheduler - AdamW (increase and then decreased)
+  7. Scheduler - AdamW
+  8. LR warm up - increase and then decreased LR (can't trust model too much in the beginning)
   8. Label Smoothing - Redistribution of probabilities
   9. Multi-task learning
     - Trained on multiple tasks
+  10. Average model: avg model wts for last few epochs
+  11. Gradient Accumulation: Split into mini batches on multiple GPUs or multiple iterations on the same, accumulate the gradient at the end before performing Grad descent (for using large batch sizes)

 #### Advantages:
 - Removed Vanishing gradient problems of LSTM